-By involving the Conflux team, we are able help you out in a number of different ways.
-As we are a neutral party, we can facilitate contact to your mentor and help figure out what has gone wrong.
-It is crucial that issues are resolved and not ignored.
+We are able help you out in a number of different ways.
+As a neutral party, we can facilitate contact to your mentor and help figure out what has gone wrong.
+For us, it is crucial that issues are resolved and not ignored.

-If it is a fundamental issue on a personal level, sometimes, the right solution might be to end the relationship.
-This process is often not the most fun; which is why we can also help facilitate the separation between you and your mentor to minimize disappointments for both parties.
+If it is a fundamental issue on a personal level it is sometimes the right solution to end the relationship.
+This process is often difficult; which is why we can also help facilitate the separation between you and your mentor to minimize disappointments for both parties.
 Agreeing that things don't work out is more constructive than ignoring the issue and each other.

-All communication that goes through us is of course completely confidential, and we will not share anything with your mentor without consulting you first.
+All communication that goes through us is completely confidential, and we will not share anything with your mentor without consulting you first.
 Everything you discuss with us, stays with us.